ls1intum/prompt2/docs/contributor/architecture/deployment.md

-Here is the reformulated chapter as a **contributor-facing documentation page** for the PROMPT system:

----

 # 🚀 Deployment Architecture

 This section provides an overview of the **deployment structure** for the PROMPT 2 platform, illustrating how the system components are hosted, served, and interconnected in a production environment.